 Give Information and Knowledge Away for Free

-Yes, free!
-Customers love getting free information and tips, even about processes they plan to pay others to execute.
-As a construction expert, you are in the perfect position to impart knowledge to your target audience for free.
 Create YouTube videos that walk your potential clients through a project.
-Add templates to your web site and social media account so that viewers can sign up for free newsletters and emails with tips and tricks of the trade.
-Offering helpful solutions for their small problems will build their confidence in your brand, and they’ll come back to you for their bigger projects.
+Add templates to your website and social media account so viewers can sign up for free newsletters and emails with trade and process tips.
+Offering helpful solutions for their small problems will build potential customers’ confidence in your brand, and they’ll come to you for their bigger projects.

 Invest in Your Community